ProjectQ-Framework/ProjectQ/README.rst

     print(resource_counter)

     # This will output, among other information,
-    # how many operations one needed, e.g.:
+    # how many operations are needed to perform
+    # this quantum fourier transform (QFT), e.g.:
     #   Gate class counts:
     #       AllocateQubitGate : 16
     #       CXGate : 240